Reparametrization Invariance and Some of the Key Properties of Physical Systems: One-Time Physics, Causality, Arrow of Time, and the Maximum Speed of Propagation

-All processes and observers should have the same sign of their mass, if not then one can envision a non-interacting pair that has opposite sign of their rest masses ($m'(0)=-m''(0)$) moving in the same way (with $\vec{v}$ the same and thus $g(\vec{v},\vec{v})$ the same as well) with respect to us; one expects that they will have the same proper\textendash time; however, as a pair their proper-time would not be accessible to us since their combined rest mass is zero ($m'(0)+m''(0)=0$).
+All processes and observers should have the same sign of their mass, if not then one can envision a non-interacting pair that has opposite sign of their rest masses ($m'(0)=-m''(0)$) moving in the same way (with $\vec{v}$ the same and thus $g(\vec{v},\vec{v})$ the same as well) with respect to us; one expects that they will have the same proper-time; however, as a pair their proper-time would not be accessible to us since their combined rest mass is zero ($m'(0)+m''(0)=0$).
 This situation creates a proper-time paradox if the two particles can be observed separately during the motion of the pair.
 This could well be the case of annihilating particle and anti-particle pair since then the notion of a proper-time of a photon is not well defined, however, a sub-system pair has never been observed as photon sub-structure.
-Given that all non-zero rest masses have to be of the same sign and the usual relationship between rest mass and energy ($E=mc^2$), one can conclude that $m(v)>0$.
-Thus, the non-negativity of the masses of particles and the positivity of the mass of physical observers.
-One will see later that the positivity of the energy is related to the positivity of the norm of the corresponding quantum system in its proper-time quantization within the extended Hamiltonian formalism \ref{subsec: Positivity of the Energy}.
-This is illustrated in more details in the appendix Section \ref{Appendix} for the case of the relativistic particle where the relativistic mass of a moving particle is related to the relativistic factor $\gamma$ and the rest mass of the particle $m(v)=\gamma(v) m(0)$.
+Given that all non-zero rest masses have to be of the same sign and the usual relationship between rest mass and energy ($E=mc^2$), one can conclude that $m(v)>0$. \textls[-12]{Thus, the non-negativity of the masses of particles and the positivity of the mass of physical observers.
+One will see later that the positivity of the energy is related to the positivity of the norm of the corresponding quantum system in its proper-time quantization within the extended Hamiltonian formalism---see Section~\ref{subsec: Positivity of the Energy}.}

+This is illustrated in more details in Appendix \ref{Appendix} for the case of the relativistic particle where the relativistic mass of a moving particle is related to the relativistic factor $\gamma$ and the rest mass of the particle $m(v)=\gamma(v) m(0)$.

-\textbf{In the light of the above discussion, the Common Arrow of Time is a result of the \textit{positivity of the mass } and has nothing to do with the entropy of a closed system and the second law of thermodynamics \cite{2004hep.th...10270C,2005GReGr..37.1671C,2013EPJWC..5802005G,1983Natur.304...39P, 1984Natur.312..524D,2011arXiv1110.3296V,2011PhRvD..83d3503L}.}
+In the light of the above discussion, the Common Arrow of Time is a result of the positivity of the mass and has nothing to do with the entropy of a closed system and the second law of thermodynamics \cite{2004hep.th...10270C,2005GReGr..37.1671C,2013EPJWC..5802005G,1983Natur.304...39P, 1984Natur.312..524D,2011arXiv1110.3296V,2011PhRvD..83d3503L}.